AngelaYu-3/AngelaYu-3/README.md

 ## Hi, I'm Angela! 👩🏻‍💻

-I am an undergraduate President's Scholar pursuing a Computer Engineering BS at the University of Maryland, College Park.
+I am a President's Scholar at the University of Maryland, College Park pursuing a Computer Engineering BS.

 I am interested in applications & optimizations of machine learning, intersections of hardware & software (computer architecture, operating systems etc), and intersections of technology & law especially in regards to AI regulation.